clokep/relapse/docs/usage/configuration/config_documentation.md

 Path to the signing key to sign events and federation requests with.

-*New in Synapse 1.67*: If this file does not exist, Synapse will create a new signing key on startup and store it in this file.
+*New in Relapse 1.67*: If this file does not exist, Relapse will create a new signing key on startup and store it in this file.

 Example configuration: